feath3rz/AoCode2020/README.md

 I decided to attempt completing Advent of Code 2020 to learn Python.
 Overall it went pretty well..
 I think there are a few times I did some by hand?

 ## What is Advent of Code?
 Advent of Code is a coding challenge released during December from the 1st to the 25th.
 Each day you're given a challenge in two parts.
 The first part is often linked to how you handle the second part and you're awarded stars.
+As the days roll forward, the challenges become harder and testing both efficiency, memory, and runtime.
 The best of the best always seem to complete each challenge super fast.
 Days can be skipped unless a previous day's code relates to a following day (this is rare, I believe I only seen this happen one year).
 - https://adventofcode.com/2020

 ##### My thoughts